Joe12387/overpoweredjs-api/README.md

 ### botScore

+`botScore` ranges from 1 to 5, indicating the likelihood of the user being a bot.

+#### Understanding botScore

-The `botScore` ranges from 1 to 5, indicating the likelihood of the user being a bot.
-It can be used to set security thresholds based on the risk profile of the application:
+`botScore` can be used to set security thresholds based on the risk profile of the application:

+- 5 (Probably a bot): High confidence that the user is a bot.
+Indicators strongly suggest automated behavior.
+- 4 (Maybe a bot): Medium confidence of bot-like behavior; patterns suggest automation, though some indicators could be from a human.
+- 3 (Inconclusive): Ambiguous result; some indicators are bot-like, but the overall profile does not strongly suggest automation.
+This could be a bot, or an indication that some APIs were unavailable.
+Refreshing the page may resolve this.
+- 2 (Maybe a human): Likely human, but a few indicators raise slight uncertainty.
+- 1 (Probably a human): High confidence that the user is a human.

+#### Usage Guidance for botScore

-- **Low-Risk Applications**: Block only scores of 5 (likely a bot).
+- Low-Risk Applications: Block only scores of 5 (likely a bot).
-- **Moderate-Risk Applications**: Block scores of 4 and 5 (leans towards being a bot, but with less certainty).
+- Moderate-Risk Applications: Block scores of 4 and 5, as they suggest bot behavior with medium to high confidence.
-- **High-Risk Applications**: Consider blocking scores of 3 or higher (may be a bot, but may also be an unlucky human).

-As 3 represents a not inherently suspicious discrepency, it may be transient and be corrected by refreshing the page & calling the API again.
+- High-Risk Applications: Consider blocking scores of 3 or higher.
+Note that a score of 3 indicates a not inherently suspicious discrepancy, which may be transient and correctable by refreshing the page and calling the API again.

-It is strongly discouraged to block scores of 1 or 2, as these are likely human users.
+Blocking users with a botScore of 1 or 2 is strongly discouraged, as these are likely human users, and such scores generally indicate legitimate activity.

 ### uniquenessScore

 The uniquenessScore (1 to 5) indicates how unique or trackable a browser fingerprint is, with higher scores reflecting greater distinctiveness.
 Use this score to set your app’s security level based on how critical it is to differentiate users:

- - 5 (Very Unique): Highly distinctive, with minimal overlap with other devices.
+ - 5 (Unique): Highly distinctive, probably only contains a single device.
- - 4 (Unique): Likely distinct but may share minor similarities with other devices.
+ - 4 (Somewhat Unique): Likely distinct but may share minor similarities with other devices, resulting in multiple devices being grouped with the same clusterUUID.
- - 3 (Unknown): It's unclear how unique the device is to other devices.
+ - 3 (Unknown): It's unclear how unique the device's characteristics are to other devices.
  - 2 (Low Uniqueness): Likely similar to many other devices, common configurations.
  - 1 (Not Unique): Shares substantial similarities, matching numerous other devices.